WolfgangEndrullis/SolarHeat/Readme.md

 The process is on a 24x7 basis.
 Heaters can be unplugged and re-enabled.
-The manager can deal with intermittent errors and reintegrates heaters when they can be reached again in the WLAN.
+The manager can deal with intermittent errors and reintegrates heaters when they can be reached again via WLAN.
+The processing of changes usually takes a maximum of three minutes.